skip to content

 Q. Will there be a prize-giving ceremony?

 Yes!
-We plan to hold a prize-giving ceremony in October 2024, chaired by student members of the Black Advisory Hub and launched by Sonita Alleyn, Master of Jesus, and Professor Bhaskar Vira, Pro Vice Chancellor of Education.
+We plan to hold a prize-giving ceremony in October 2025, chaired by student members of the Black Advisory Hub and launched by Sonita Alleyn, Master of Jesus, and Professor Bhaskar Vira, Pro Vice Chancellor of Education.
+It will be held in person at Trinity Hall College, Cambridge.